 - Looking after children when they fall ill or need to attend an appointment or

 - Caring for elderly, frail or ill relatives or dependants whilst care arrangements are put in place, getting a dependant out of bed and dressed in the morning or attending an appointment

 - Managers are encouraged to explore a range of options to cover the need for time off such as using annual leave, taking unpaid leave, flexi leave, TOIL or temporarily reducing contractual hours.
 A mix of options is sometimes appropriate.

-3.4 In considering your request your supervisor/manager or Head of Department (as appropriate) will take account of all the circumstances, and will also first explore with you whether other solutions such as annual leave, flexi leave or temporarily reducing your contracted hours could help.
-For longer periods of leave (over one month) it may be more appropriate to consider whether a career break might apply.
+- In considering your request your supervisor, manager or Head of Department (as appropriate) will take account of all the circumstances.
+For longer period of leave (over one month) it may be more appropriate to consider whether a career break might apply.